DockerFodes/Ket/README.md

 npm start
 ```

-I hope you like the project :)\n(Ket is still in development, not yet open for public use.)
+I hope you like the project :)

+(Ket is still in development, not yet open for public use.)